tedneward/Azgaarnoth/Classes/Feats.md

 After you use your innate breath weapon, you may roll a d6 at the beginning of each of your turns.
 On a 6, your breath weapon is recharged.
 If your breath already recharges on a 6, it instead recharges on a 5 or a 6.
 You may take this feat up to two times, but the recharge cannot go below 5.

 ## Resilient
+Choose one ability score.
+You gain the following benefits:

+* Increase the chosen ability score by 1, to a maximum of 20.
+* You gain proficiency in saving throws using the chosen ability.

 ## Ritual Caster
+*Prerequisite: Intelligence or Wisdom of 13 or higher*

+You have learned a number of spells that you can cast as rituals.
+These spells are written in a ritual book, which you must have in hand while casting one of them.

+When you choose this feat, you acquire a ritual book holding two 1st-level spells of your choice.
+Choose one of the following classes: bard, cleric, druid, sorcerer, warlock, or wizard.
+You must choose your spells from that class's spell list, and the spells you choose must have the ritual tag.
+The class you choose also must have the ritual tag.
+The class you choose also determines your spellcasting ability for these spells: Charisma for bard, sorcerer, or warlock; Wisdom for cleric or druid; or Intelligence for wizard.

+If you come across a spell in written form, such as a magical spell scroll or a wizard's spellbook, you might be able to add it to your ritual book.
+The spell must be on the spell list for the class you chose, the spell's level can be no higher than half your level (rounded up), and it must have the ritual tag.
+The process of copying the spell into your ritual book takes 2 hours per level of the spell, and costs 50 gp per level.
+The cost represents the material components you expend as you experiment with the spell to master it, as well as the fine inks you need to record it.

 ## Savage Attacker
+Once per turn when you roll damage for a melee weapon attack, you can reroll the weapon's damage dice and use either total.

 ## Sentinel
+You have mastered techniques to take advantage of every drop in any enemy's guard, gaining the following benefits.

+* When you hit a creature with an opportunity attack, the creature's speed becomes 0 for the rest of the turn.
+* Creatures provoke opportunity attacks from you even if they take the Disengage action before leaving your reach.
+* When a creature within 5 feet of you makes an attack against a target other than you (and that target doesn't have this feat), you can use your reaction to make a melee weapon attack against the attacking creature.

 ## Shape Breath
 *Prerequisite: must have a breath weapon*